 17. Someone at the office complimented my shirt.
 Maybe it does look good after all.
 Or maybe she likes the style but it still doesn't look particularly good on me.

 18. Should I put on makeup before this event?
-I really don't feel like it.
+I don't feel like it.
 Okay, I'll compromise.
 Just apply a bit of tinted moisturizer at my desk.
 Did that even do anything?
 I'll put on mascara, too.
-My skin really does look great after that facial.
+My skin does look great after that facial.

 19. I want to skip these events and go home to eat my leftover Chinese food… but I won't.